drone/docs/content/api/repos/repo_delete.md

 }
 ```

 As mentioned above, this endpoint disables but does not delete the repository.
-Use the `remove` query parameter to delete the repository from the database. _Please note the repository is automatically re-added to the database when you perform your next sync operation._
+Use the `remove` query parameter to delete the repository from the database. _Please note the repository may be automatically re-added to the database when you perform your next sync operation, if the repository still exists in your source control management system._

 ```
 DELETE /api/repos/{owner}/{repo}?remove=true